 While each corned beef recipe is different from another, the cured meat packs a decent amount of calories, total fat and sodium even just by itself.

 But it's not just that.
 Most corned beef also contains a preservative called sodium nitrate.
-While it appears that small amounts are OK for human consumption, the jury is still out on what effect larger amounts can have on your health over time.
-That doesn't mean you can't occasionally indulge, but corned beef shouldn't be the foundation of your healthy diet.
+While it appears that small amounts are OK to eat, the jury is still out on what effect larger amounts can have on your health over time.
+Find out if corned beef is bad for you and how to include it as part of a healthy diet.

 Corned Beef Calories and Nutrition

-The USDA defines 2 ounces of cooked corned beef —which also contains beef, water, salt, sugar and sodium nitrate — as a serving.
-When eating that amount of corned beef, calories clock in at 129.
-You'll also get:
+The USDA defines 2 ounces of cooked corned beef — which contains beef, water, salt, sugar and sodium nitrate — as a serving.
+Here's the nutritional breakdown:

 - 12 grams of protein